SingleManTH/agiletoolkit.org/docs/core/working-with-objects.md

 ## Adding Models with setModel()

-You create Model and Controller objects have their own specialized methods.
+Model and Controller objects are created with their own specialized methods.

 Any object can call the `setModel()` method.
 This will initialize the Model and assign it to the object's `model` property.